parsevalbtc/libbitcoin-system-wiki/Integer-Division-Unraveled.md

 See [Type Constraints Unraveled](Type-Constraints-Unraveled) for an explanation of the template type constraints used above.

 ## Mixing Unsigned and Signed Operands
 It is an objective is to reproduce native operand behavior, changing only the rounding.
 The native operators allow mixed sign types, although compilers warn that the signed operand will be converted to unsigned.
-The warning is reproduced with the C++14 `decltype` keyword, and in C++11 the execution behavior is identical given the same return type, though without the warning.
-In either case, all division and modulo operations are executed in the original data type against the native operators.
+All division and modulo operations are executed in the original data type against the native operators.
 The consequence is that when mixing signed and unsigned *type* operands, the operation is unsigned.
 The same values with different sign types may produce different results.
-The result is certainly not intuitive, so I spent hours making sure that the test cases were valid.
+The result can be non-intuitive.

 ## Conclusion
 * Behavior satisfies the identity function for all sign combinations.